fkaleo/python-flask-template/README.md

                     "title": "No files given",
                     "type": "https://example.com/probs/no-files",
-                    "detail": "Ensure that the multipart boundaries match the one in content-type, " "and the content-disposition of each file part contains both the name 'files' " "as well as a 'filename' attribute"
+                    "detail": "Ensure that the multipart boundaries match the one in content-type, " "and the content-disposition of each file part contains both the name " "'files' as well as a 'filename' attribute" }
-                }
             }
 ```